UNDERSTANDING YOUR COUNCIL'S FINANCES

 When and where

-We can run this course as a whole council training session at your venue.
+We can run this course as a whole council training session at your venue or online.
 Contact us to discuss this option further.

 20% discount for NPTS subscribers: £36